 Drug Identification and Recognition: Depressants, Antidepressants, and Inhalants

-Drug Identification and Recognition: Depressants, Antidepressants and Inhalants is an interactive course in a series of Drug Identification training modules.
-The other courses in this series are Stimulants, The Opioid Crisis in America, Hallucinogens, and Dissociative Anesthetics.
+Drug Identification and Recognition: Depressants, Antidepressants and Inhalants, an eLearning course in a series of Drug Identification modules, explores commonly abused depressants, sedatives, antidepressants, and inhalants.
+The other courses in this series include Stimulants, The Opioid Crisis in America, Hallucinogens, and Dissociative Anesthetics.

-COURSE RUN TIME: 1 HOUR
+COURSE LENGTH: 1 HOUR

 As reported by the US Surgeon General in 2015, 1.5 million Americans aged 12 or older reported misusing sedatives in the past year.
-Furthermore, 6.1 million individuals reported misusing tranquilizers such as Xanax® in the past year This is especially concerning as many of these individuals will mix sedatives and/or tranquilizers with alcohol, a depressant in its own right.
+Furthermore, 6.1 million individuals reported misusing tranquilizers such as Xanax®.
+Especially concerning, many of these individuals mix sedatives and/or tranquilizers with alcohol, a depressant in its own right.
 This risky behavior increases the potential for overdose which can occur when critical areas in the brain that control breathing, heart rate, and body temperature stop functioning.

 The National Criminal Justice Training Center of Fox Valley Technical College (NCJTC) is dedicated to equipping criminal justice professionals and service providers with the right training and tools to affect lasting and meaningful change in the communities they serve.
 As a leading national criminal justice training organization, we deliver quality innovative training, expert instruction, and technical assistance solutions for combating prevailing public safety and community challenges.